ertekin-research-group/CLAMM/README.md

 ---

 ## 📦 Project Structure
-The CLAMM repository is devided into seperate folders for each tool
+The CLAMM repository is divided into separate folders for each tool
 ```
 CLAMM/
 ├── CLAMM_Prep/         # CLAMM Prep (Python)
 ├── CLAMM_Fit/          # CLAMM Fit (Python)
 ├── CLAMM_MC/           # CLAMM MC (C++)
 ```
-In addition to the code, each folder contains all sample files needed for running a short tutorial.
-Detailed can be found in the files README.
+In addition to the code, each folder contains all the sample files needed for running a short tutorial.
+Detailed information can be found in the README.

 ---

 ## 🔧 Installation Instructions

 ### Python Tools (Prep and Fit)
-To install all python dependencies, navigate to the main CLAMM directory and run:
+To install all Python dependencies, navigate to the main CLAMM directory and run:
 ```bash
 pip install -r requirements.txt
 ```

 ### C++ Tool (CLAMM_MC)
-To build the c++ code nessisary to perform Monte Carlo simulations, navigate to the main CLAMM directory and run:
+To build the C++ code necessary to perform Monte Carlo simulations, navigate to the main CLAMM directory and run:
 ```bash
 cd CLAMM_MC
 mkdir build && cd build
 cmake ..
 make
 ```
-This will generates a `CLAMM_MC` executable in the `build` directory.
+This will generate a `CLAMM_MC` executable in the `build` directory.
 ---

 ## 🚀 Example Workflow